Finance Fundamentals

 Current Ratio = Current Assets / Current Liabilities

-Where current assets refer to assets that can be converted into cash within one year, such as inventory, accounts receivable, and cash.
+Current assets refer to assets that can be converted into cash within one year, such as inventory, accounts receivable, and liquid funds.
 Current liabilities include all debts and obligations that must be settled within one year.

 Example calculation